Former Louisville assistant gets plea deal in extortion case

 Gaudio will be sentenced on Aug.
 27.

 He had been the head coach at Wake Forest University from 2007-10.
 He then spent eight years as an ESPN analyst before joining Louisville in 2018.
-Gaudio also previously led Army and Loyola-Maryland and worked with Mack at Wake Forest.
+Gaudio also previously led Army and Loyola-Maryland and worked with Louisville coach Chris Mack at Wake Forest.